newsdev/nyt_inmates/README.md

 | 40+ |  5,791 |  3,231 |  0.56 |  9,963 |  6,577 |  0.66 | 18% |
 | TOTAL |  12,739 |  12,234 |  0.96 |  25,244 |  31,422 |  1.24 | 30% |

-This shows us that the discipline rate is higher for young people whether they are white or Black, but that the gap in rates persists for all age groups.
-It also shows us that the young inmate population skews Black (3,736/1,212 under 25 vs. 9,963/5,791 for 40+), which contributes to the overall disparity but does not explain it entirely.
+This shows us that the discipline rate is higher for young people whether they are white or black, but that the gap in rates persists for all age groups.
+It also shows us that the young inmate population skews black (3,736/1,212 under 25 vs. 9,963/5,791 for 40+), which contributes to the overall disparity but does not explain it entirely.

 We can then run the same queries but limit the results to a specific facility, such as Clinton Correctional Facility, by adding "where nyt\_facility='Clinton'" to the where clause: